THE BEGINNING

 NEW TEAM, DIFFERENT LEAGUE

 In 2021, the program expanded, creating a Div.
 2 teams and a Div.
 1 team.
 Student, TJ Lancaster, built this team up on his own with the help of Cami Foley and the team's first head coach, Greg Dreveny.
-This team's founding gave more university students an opportunity to play hockey.
+This team's founding allowed more university students to play hockey.

 THE IRON CUP